-As of December 31, 2019, \$464 of the Company's \$607 in cash and cash equivalents was located outside the U.S. The Company is not currently aware of any legal restrictions under foreign law that materially impact its access to cash held outside the U.S. The Company funds its cash needs in the U.S. through a combination of cash flows from operations, dividends from certain foreign subsidiaries, borrowings under its revolving credit facility and the acceleration of cash receipts under its receivable securitization and factoring facilities.
-Of the cash and cash equivalents located outside the U.S., \$371 was held by subsidiaries for which earnings are considered indefinitely reinvested.
+As of December 31, 2020, \$1,024 of the Company's \$1,173 in cash and cash equivalents was located outside the U.S. The Company is not currently aware of any legal restrictions under foreign law that materially impact its access to cash held outside the U.S. The Company funds its cash needs in the U.S. through a combination of cash flows from operations, dividends from certain foreign subsidiaries, borrowings under its revolving credit facility and the acceleration of cash receipts under its receivable securitization and factoring facilities.
+Of the cash and cash equivalents located outside the U.S., \$663 was held by subsidiaries for which earnings are considered indefinitely reinvested.
 If such earnings were repatriated the Company may be required to record incremental foreign taxes on the repatriated funds.

-The Company's revolving credit agreements provides capacity of \$1,650.
-As of December 31, 2019, the Company had available capacity of \$1,586 under its revolving credit facilities.
-The Company could have borrowed this amount at December 31, 2019 and would still be in compliance with its leverage ratio covenants.
+The Company's revolving credit agreements provide capacity of \$1,650.
+As of December 31, 2020, the Company had available capacity of \$1,585 under its revolving credit facilities.
+The Company could have borrowed this amount at December 31, 2020 and still have been in compliance with its leverage ratio covenants.

-The ratio of total debt, less cash and cash equivalents, to total capitalization was 77.8% and 86.2% at December 31, 2019 and 2018.
+The ratio of total debt, less cash and cash equivalents, to total capitalization was 73.0% and 77.8% at December 31, 2020 and 2019.
 Total capitalization is defined by the Company as total debt plus total equity, less cash and cash equivalents.

 The Company's debt agreements contain covenants that limit the ability of the Company and its subsidiaries to, among other things, incur additional debt, pay dividends or repurchase capital stock, make certain other restricted payments, create liens and engage in sale and leaseback transactions.
-These restrictions are subject to a number of exceptions, however, which allow the Company to incur additional debt, create liens or make otherwise restricted payments.
+These restrictions are subject to a number of exceptions, however, which allow the Company to incur additional debt, create liens or make otherwise restricted payments provided that the Company is in compliance with applicable financial and other covenants and meets certain liquidity requirements.

 The Company's revolving credit facilities and term loan facilities also contain a total leverage ratio covenant.
 The leverage ratio is calculated as total net debt divided by Consolidated EBITDA (as defined in the credit agreement).
 Total net debt is defined in the credit agreement as total debt less cash and cash equivalents.
 Consolidated EBITDA is calculated as the sum of, among other things, net income attributable to Crown Holdings, net income attributable to certain of the Company's subsidiaries, income taxes, interest expense, depreciation and amortization, and certain non-cash charges.
-The Company's total net leverage ratio of 4.1 to 1.0 at December 31, 2019 was in compliance with the covenant requiring a ratio no greater than 5.75 to 1.0.
+The Company's total net leverage ratio of 3.8 to 1.0 at December 31, 2020 was in compliance with the covenant requiring a ratio no greater than 5.0 to 1.0.
 The ratio is calculated at the end of each quarter using debt and cash balances as of the end of the quarter and Consolidated EBITDA for the most recent twelve months.
 Failure to meet the financial covenant could result in the acceleration of any outstanding amounts due under the revolving credit facilities and term loan facilities.